 Anime and Manga

-On the manga and on the anime, she has an unbelievable high IQ and spends a LOT of her time reading.
-The only reason she is in junior high is that Japan doesn't have a way to deal with geniuses and have to take obligatory education same as everybody else (she even bemoans only being eight chapters ahead of the class on her "bad" days).
+In the manga and the anime, she has an unbelievably high IQ and spends a LOT of her time reading.
+The only reason she is in junior high is that Japan doesn't have a way to deal with geniuses and has to take obligatory education the same as everybody else (she even bemoans only being eight chapters ahead of the class on her "bad" days).

-Mamoru Chiba is also widely regarded as one too, having an understanding of a vast knowledge of fields, speaking several languages, having skills in martial arts, cooking, theater, natural sciences, and history (although lacking the specialized knowledge of Ami).
+Mamoru Chiba is also widely regarded as one too, having an understanding of a vast knowledge of fields, although lacking Ami's specialized knowledge and raw intelligence he makes up for it by knowing things she doesn't.
+Like her he speaks several languages, but also has skills in martial arts, cooking, theater, natural sciences, history, mechanics, investigations, and forensics.
 This is fitting considering some people like to nickname him "The Japanese Batman."

 Paptimus Scirocco from Zeta Gundam.
 Starship captain, mobile suit craftsman, battlefield strategist, psychological mastermind and is a god in the cockpit.